dmsc/fastbasic/manual.md

   and _y_ coordinates, with the current
   `COLOR` number.

+**Player/Missile graphic mode**
+**PMGRAPHICS _num_ / PM.**

+  Set ups Atari Player / Missile graphics.
+A value of 0 disables all player and missiles, a value of 1 set ups for single line resolution, a value of 2 set ups for double line resolution.

+  Single line uses 256 bytes per player, double line uses 128 bytes per player.

+  For retrieving the memory address of the player or missile data use the
+  `PMADR()` function.

 **Sets displayed color**
 **SETCOLOR _num_, _hue_, _lum_ / SE.**

   Alters the color registers so that color number _num_ has the given
   _hue_ and _luminance_.

+  To set Player/Missile colors use negative values of _num_, -4 for player 0, -3 for player 1, -2 for
+  player 2 and -1 for player 3.

 **Adjust voice sound parameters**
 **SOUND _voice_, _pitch_, _dist_, _vol_ / S.**